vanviegen/glasgow/README.md

 let list = [];

-// This is the component for list items.
+// This is the component for a single ToDo-item.
 Components are just functions.
-// A component gets a (JSX) attributes object and an array of children (which // we're ignoring here). function Item(props, children) {
+// A component gets a (JSX) attributes object and an array of children (which
+// we're ignoring here).
+function Item(props, children) {
   return <li>
     <div class="text">{props.key}</div>